Writing Content for Your Website

-Once you have decided your call-to-action message, you need to add specific call-to-actions to all of your pages.
-These are usually a button or link.
+Once you have decided on your call-to-action message, you need to add specific call-to-action to all of your pages.
+These are usually a button or links.
 They tell your visitors what to do.
 “Get your free consultation”, “Find out more about how we can help you”.
 They direct visitors.
 Without them, your website will gain very few leads.
 Without them, a visitor gets to the end of the section they are reading and will simply leave your website.

 These build trust and reputation.
 Display these around your website rather than having a ‘testimonials page’.
 That way you are forcing visitors to see them as they browse.
 Visitors are far more likely to listen to another client saying how great you are than you doing it.
 If you don’t have any testimonials then start asking for them.
 Make it an integral part of your processes that you ask clients for testimonials.

 This is a balance.
 You don’t normally want visitors to simply compare your prices to other competitors.
 But, in comparison, if you are vague and opaque about costs, that can put visitors off too.
 Fixed price products and services are easy to explain.
 Try to package them differently from your competitors to avoid direct price comparisons.
 If your costs vary, some examples of work with costs could really help a visitor get an idea of the scale of the cost of working with you.